Tarka Line: Background and construction

 The first proposals relating to what would become the Tarka Line originated in the 1820s, when it was proposed that a railway line might be built from Crediton to Exeter Quay.
 Authority was obtained to build this line by the Exeter and Crediton Railway Act 1832 (2 & 3 Will.
 4. c. xciii), but construction never started and the powers lapsed.
 However, business interests in Crediton became interested in a railway again after allies of the Great Western Railway (GWR), the Bristol and Exeter Railway (B&ER), reached Exeter in 1844, and the GWR-allied South Devon Railway started extending that line to Plymouth.
 In 1844, the Exeter and Crediton Railway (E&CR) was formed and a proposal was put forward for a new line to connect Crediton to the B&ER.
-This proposal was accepted and authority was granted by an the Exeter and Crediton Railway Act 1845 (8 & 9 Vict. c. lxxxviii).
-The new company had capital of £70,000 (around £8.5 million in modern money), and made arrangements with the B&ER for the latter's trains to run to Crediton along the former's tracks.
+This proposal was accepted and authority was granted by the Exeter and Crediton Railway Act 1845 (8 & 9 Vict. c. lxxxviii).
+The new company had capital of £70,000 (around £8.5 million in today's money) and made arrangements with the B&ER for the latter's trains to run to Crediton along the former's tracks.

 Meanwhile, a proposal from business interests in Barnstaple was put forward in 1845 to build a new line connecting their town to the B&ER at Exeter.
 However, these proposals were rejected by the Railway Commission under Lord Dalhousie, the so-called "Five Kings", who wished to defer the decision on linking Barnstaple to the national railway network in order to appraise an alternative proposal by the B&ER to construct a line that would run between Barnstaple and their station at Tiverton.

 By January 1846, construction had started on the E&CR and on an unrelated line connecting Barnstaple with Fremington Quay, five miles to the west, and this created a new sense of urgency in connecting Barnstaple to the national network.
-Two proposals to reach Barnstaple were put forwards: an east-west route from Tiverton to Bideford, via Mid Devon and Barnstaple; and a north-south route from Barnstaple to Crediton (with access to Exeter along the E&CR).
+Two proposals to reach Barnstaple were put forwards: an east-west route from Tiverton to Bideford, via mid-Devon and Barnstaple; and a north-south route from Barnstaple to Crediton (with access to Exeter along the E&CR).
 The Tiverton option had Isambard Kingdom Brunel as its engineer, was favoured by the GWR, and had backing from the Five Kings and the Lord Lieutenant of Devonshire, Hugh Fortescue, 2nd Earl Fortescue.
-Meanwhile, the LSWR had long-term ambitions to challenge the GWR's dominance in the south-west, and they backed the rival Crediton option, installing John Locke as its engineer.
+Meanwhile, the LSWR had long-term ambitions to challenge the GWR's dominance in the south-west and they backed the rival Crediton option, installing John Locke as its engineer.